autoreduction/queue-processor/queue_processors/queue_processor/README.md

 ## queue_processor module

 This modules handles the majority of message management in the autoreduction system.
-It is responsible for the intial creation of the database records for reduction jobs as well as updating the status of reduction records as the message traverses through the system.
+It is responsible for the initial creation of the database records for reduction jobs.
+This module also handles updating of status's to reduction records as the AMQ message traverses through the system.

 The `queue_listener.py` is responsible for ingesting and distributing messages to their correct functions for processing.
 The `queue_listner` consumes messages from the `/DataReady`, `/ReductionStarted`,`/ReductionComplete`, `/ReductionError` and `/ReductionSkipped` queues.
 The service is run as a daemon service and is such only runs on linux.
 The daemon service is controlled by `queue_processor_daemon.py` which give a command line interface to start/stop/restart the daemon process.
 However, the daemon is normally controlled in tandem with the `autoreduction_processor` via the `../restart.sh` script that restarts both these processes.